pniewiejski/algorithms-playground/data-structures/List/README.md

 # Linked list

 Unlike arrays the order of linked list does not come from the placement in memory.
-Rather, it comes from the fact that each element of the linked list points to the next element.
+Rather, it comes from the fact that each element of a linked list points to the next element.
 In this sense, it is a data structure that is a collection of nodes which are "linked together" into one structure.
 Linked lists allow for efficient insertions and deletions.
-Compared to arrays, t is also much easier to invert a linked list.
+Compared to arrays, it is also much easier to invert a linked list.
 A disadvantage, is the lookup time, which is linear (whereas for arrays it's constant).

 As was already pointed it is worth to stress out that consecutive nodes do not have to follow each other in memory.